 Visit The Forbidden City

 The Great Wall of China is the most famous attraction near Beijing, but the Forbidden City is probably the best attraction in Beijing itself.
-It is located near to Tiananmen Square.
+It is located near to Tiananmen Square and several offbeat activities in Beijing.
 If you’re staying in a hostel in Beijing you’ll nearly always find a travel pal for the day – there’s always people heading to the Forbidden City – or you can very easily visit it alone by getting a metro to Tiananmen West Station and purchasing a ticket there.
 You need your passport to buy a ticket.

 Good to know: Google Maps don’t work in China, and even if you have a VPN, they’re not always accurate.
 I’d recommend downloading Maps.me and using that, which has offline maps, however, if you have an Android phone you’ll need to download the map before entering the country.